ga-curriculum/java-crud-project/project-journey/README.md

 ## 4. Deploy the work you have so far

 Deploy your project to the internet following the included deployment guide and submit a URL for your deployed app.
 For more details, see the [Project Deployed App Deliverable](./deployed-app-deliverable/README.md).

+## 5. Submit the URL for your completed project

+Submit the URL for your the GitHub repo containing your project's JAR file.
+For more details, See the [Deployed App Deliverable](../deployed-app-deliverable/README.md).